Yuyutsu01/Project_Aegis/README.md

 Project AEGIS is a research-oriented algorithmic trading system that combines:

 - Supervised learning (XGBoost)
-- Reinforcement learning (PPO)
+- Reinforcement learning (PPO) (proximal policy optimization)
-- Market sentiment signals
+- Market sentiment signals  (not done yet)

 Trades are executed **only when all models agree on direction**.
 If there is disagreement, the system stays flat.